Kaspyy/Kaspyy/Readme.md

 ### Hi there, I'm Kacper
-## I'm a Computer Science student and junior front-end developer
+## I'm a Computer Science student and React developer

 - 🌱 I’m currently learning TypeScript
 - 🥅 2022 Goals: Build an eCommerce store using MERN stack